FunkMasterPh/MoistureSensorSolution/README.md

 ## About

-This repository is the base for two other repositories that togheter holds all the code needed to replicate this solution.
+This repository is the base for two other repositories that together holds all the code needed to replicate this solution.

 #### Code for the ESP32:
 https://github.com/FunkMasterPh/MoistureSensorSolutionEsp32